ShZil/network-utilities/Scanner/README.md

 [22:01] Suggestion: I've added some infrastructure.
 Perhaps extract some information from it and present it under General Information?
+Suggestion: turn `NetworkStorage` into an SQL-integrated container too, like PacketSniffer.
+Maybe even have a superclass to do that.

 [22:58] BUG: `sqlite3.OperationalError: database is locked`.
 In thread `PacketSniffer:AsyncSniffer`, I have a `_flush_packets` that tries to access the database: